 Since January 2016, the department has worked with stakeholders to ensure a seamless transition for opioid overdose survivors from emergency medical care to specialty substance use disorder (SUD) treatment, thus improving the prospect of recovery.
-This concept is referred to as warm hand-off.
+This concept is referred to as a warm hand-off.
 DDAP incorporated contractual changes with the Single County Authorities (SCAs) in its 2015-2020 grant agreement that establishes the overdose survivor as a priority population and requires each SCA to create a warm hand-off policy.

 Guidelines and Protocols